 An excellent credit score can be more precious to you than the things you want to acquire with it.
 But it can also be fragile and elusive.
 And, once broken or lost, it can be distressingly hard to retrieve.
 If your credit score has dipped or plummeted, it can be restored, but it will take time, forbearance and a new commitment to self-discipline.

 In 1956, the data analytics firm Fair, Isaac & Co. was founded in San Jose, Calif.
 It established the fixture, called the FICO score, for consumer lending that remains in place today.
 The company has developed a scale to represent the amount of risk each borrower poses to a lender, based on the borrower's financial history and habits.
-Each lender sets its own standard for poor to excellent credit ratings, but, in general, FICO scores range from 300 to 850, according to the following scale: 300 to 629 is a bad score; 630 to 689 is fair; 690 to 719 is good; and 720 and up is excellent.
+Each lender sets its own standard for poor to exceptional credit ratings, but, in general, FICO scores range from 300 to 850, according to the following scale: 300 to 629 is a bad score; 630 to 689 is fair; 690 to 719 is good; and 720 and up is excellent.

 A number of factors can comprise or influence these scores.
 Typically, they are weighted about 35 percent by payment history.
 About 30 percent is the total amount owed.
 About 15 percent is the length of credit history.
 The other 20 percent is split between credit mix and new credit.
 When trying to repair or boost credit, keep these factors in mind while making buying decisions.